Sgraph65/starterWordpress/wordpress/wp-content/themes/mystarter/README.md

 # MyStarter Theme

-Starter WordPress child theme based on Twenty Twenty-Four with a curated Gutenberg experience and a custom library of blocks designed for marketing pages.
+Starter **parent** WordPress theme providing a curated Gutenberg experience and a custom library of blocks designed for marketing pages.

 ## Installation

 1. From the theme directory run `npm install`.
 2. Build assets with `npm run build` (use `npm run start` for watch mode).
-3. Activate the **MyStarter** theme in `Apparence → Thèmes`.
+3. Activate **MyStarter** as the parent (or preferably a child theme based on it, cf. ci-dessous).
 4. Flush permalinks after activation to expose the `Actualités` custom post type.

 ## Available npm scripts